 You can create complex visualizations that reveal the different levels of data that impact your business.
-For instance, if you were a distribution company, you could create a three-layer pin map revealing the location of customers, sales personnel, and warehouses.
-Each type of data point would be expressed using a different color.
-Layers can be switched on or off, as required.
+For instance, if you are a distribution company, you can create a three-layer pin map displaying the location of customers, sales personnel, and warehouses.

 Filter your pin map

-Pin maps made in eSpatial will be useful in their default states, but sometimes it can be more interesting to examine a smaller amount of data.
+Pin maps made in eSpatial will be useful in their default states, but sometimes, examining a smaller amount of data can be more interesting.
 Filters give you the option to view only a particular group of pins.
-This might symbolize all of the customers your team has visited in the past year, or all those who haven't paid you in the last six months.
+It might symbolize all of the customers your team has visited in the past year or all those in arrears for six months.
 You choose the detail, and the filtered pin map will make it a visual reality.

-Choose different styles of pin or make your own
+Choose different pin styles or make your own

 Publish and share your pin map

 Pin maps are perfect for sharing and collaboration.
 Easily publish or embed your project as a live interactive map, making it easier for others to view, zoom in and analyze your data.
 For viewers, it's like using a Google Map on their mobile or viewing a physical map.
 And you can upload and refresh maps in minutes.